rocket-pool/RPIPs/RPIPs/RPIP-X.md

 A principal or agent has the power to perform action X when every limitation to their role in performing action X is self-applied, rather than being applied by another party.

-To give an example, the oDAO has the power to make changes to the Rocket Pool Protocol due to the permissions trustedNodes (in aggregate) hold in the protocol contracts, and because the limitations to the oDAO ratified by the pDAO are self-applied by the oDAO.
+To give an example, the oDAO has the power to report any rETH price for protocol use.
+Reguardless of what independent users are seeing for price action in trading pools, the oDAO has the technical permissions needed to update rETH price to whatever they see fit.

 Best expressed in the phrase: ‘Are we able to do X?’